MichaelYock/cv/cv.md

 ## Profile

-I am a product oriented software engineer seeking a permanent or contract position in London, UK.
+Frontend engineer with a product mindset.
 I’ve been developing software and web products as a contractor and freelancer since 2016.
-I am interested in the user, the product, and the business.
-I enjoy using data to create hypothesis and testing with MVPs, influencing product and business decisions.<br>
+My experience is mostly in SME websites, inhouse tools, and automations.<br>

 My job is to deliver working, well tested, and maintainable solutions that follow industry best practices and standards.
 Where possible, I prefer to share & open source my projects.
 In my personal time I am active in my local developer communities, I enjoy hackathons, game jams, and start-up weekends.
 I follow a number of blogs and websites to keep up with new trends and technologies.<br>